ontometrics/slack-youtrack/README.md

     * DEFAULT_SLACK_CHANNEL - Default slack channel to post in. e.g. "#general".
 Projects without mappings will be posted here
     * AUTH_TYPE - authentication / authorization method.
 Available values: {"credentials", "hub-oauth2"}
     * APP_EXTERNAL_URL - external url of deployed slack-youtrack web application.
 This url is used to render attachment images
+    * EXCLUDED_YOUTRACK_FIELDS - semicolon separated fields, changing of which should not be reported, e.g. "Spent Time, Estimate Time"

     For "credentials"  authentication type such properties have to be created